ZadiSalahEddine/SQL-for-Data-Science/README.md

 7-Monitoring: Here you focus on tracking your model(s) and see how they behave.
 Areas of focus include: model drift, model performance, model outliers and data quality. monitoring is a subset of ML observability.
 While monitoring consists of setting up alerts on key model performance metrics such as accuracy, or drift, model observability implies a higher objective of getting to the bottom of any regressions in performance or anomalous behavior

-6.1-there is another use case when the model is emdbedded in a toolkit to just predict or detect.
+6.1-there is another use case when the model is embedded in a toolkit just to predict or detect.
 example: (face recognition kit)

                    ###########https://www.facebook.com/zadi.salah ##########